 This article will explain the best Notion project management features, and how to use them for project planning, task management, and collaboration.
 We’ll also look at the pricing plan, and how it compares to other popular project management software.
 However, before we dive in, there are a few basic things you need to know about project management in Notion.

 📚 The Fundamentals of Using Notion For Project Management

 For beginners who have little to zero knowledge about Notion, it can seem like a complicated and unforgiving landscape.
 However, in reality, Notion is extremely intuitive and non-restrictive.
-It has loads of templates, Notion integrations, and Notion shortcuts to take that pressure off of you.
+It has loads of templates (check out the main types of Notion weekly planners btw), Notion integrations, and Notion shortcuts to take that pressure off of you.
 Once you get the basics right, you can become a Notion wiz in no time at all.
 Before we jump into Notion project management, we’ll cover all the Notion fundamentals including:

 Blocks are the starting point of anything you do in Notion.
 Everything in Notion is a block, whether that’s a line of text, an image, a video, a table, a to-do list, or a heading.
 If it helps, you can think of Notion blocks like LEGO blocks.
 They come in various shapes and sizes, and you can transform, arrange, and rearrange them to create whatever tool you need.

 Pages are the basis of organization in Notion, and each one is a fresh canvas that can contain whatever content type you need.
 You can also create subpages—pages within pages—to create a logical structure and keep better track of where everything is.
 Additionally, as you’ll learn more about soon, every item in your Notion database also has its own dedicated page where you can include more detailed information.